nadahalli/writings/trust-all-the-way-down-v3.md

 ## What This Means for Institutions

-When an institution evaluates Bitcoin's monetary policy (fixed supply, halving schedule, 21 million cap), it is evaluating properties described in the source code.
-Whether the running software faithfully implements that source code is a separate question entirely.
-It is the question that Guix and bootstrappable builds are designed to answer.

-A sovereign wealth fund holding Bitcoin without understanding its software supply chain is like a central bank storing gold without assaying it.
-You might have what you think you have.
-You haven't verified it.

-The engineers doing this work are a small group of Bitcoin Core contributors.
-They will never be publicly recognized.
-They are not building features that make headlines, launching tokens, or raising venture capital.
-They are debating whether 25 megabytes of trusted binary is 25 megabytes too many.
+"Digital Money" is not an ethereal thing that exists in vacuum.
+Everything digital is eventually data and software to read and interpret the data.
+With a "Digital Bearer Asset" like Bitcoin, where transaction finality is established only by software and there is no other legal recourse, that software better be bulletproof.
+Even if the software is 100% correct, its compiled version is always opaque.
+A sovereign wealth fund accepting Bitcoin using "standard software" without understanding its software supply chain is like a central bank storing gold without assaying it.
+And such a central bank would not buy their assaying machine from an opaque supply chain that might be compromised.
+Bitcoin is doing the same, but in the realm of software.
+The "assaying guarantees" are given by the Bitcoin binary, and the binary is guaranteed by the source code and the toolchain that built it in the most transparent way possible, thereby reducing software supply chain attack risks to the minimum.
+And hopefully, zero in the near future.

 ---

 ## What Can We Learn from Bitcoin?

 Bitcoin's approach to software integrity is not just relevant to Bitcoin.
 The LiteLLM attack hit cloud infrastructure.
 The Copay attack hit financial software.
 The Ledger attack hit hardware wallet interfaces.
-Supply chain compromises are not a crypto problem; they are a software problem.
+The Axios attack's blast radius is too huge to write a flippant quip about it.
+Software supply chain compromises are not a crypto problem; they are a software problem.
 Any organization running mission-critical software should be asking the same questions Bitcoin Core asked a decade ago.

 Three takeaways: